stephaneVercouillieBMID/slate/source/index.html.md

 <aside class="notice">The system verifies the Digital Asset Links file via the encrypted HTTPS protocol.
 Make sure that the assetlinks.json file is accessible over an HTTPS connection, regardless of whether your app's intent filter includes https</aside>

-The following validations should be done when using the `request` parameter:

 <a name="SecurityLevels"></a>
 ## 4.3.
 Security levels and context data